|

 Hazleton -

-newest members, Walt Eckard, has taken an interest in the area and is now
+newest members at the time, Walt Eckard, took an interest in the area and

 structures, built from scratch by Bill Gallagher.
-Another structure we have on
+Another landmark structure we have on

 | Weatherly -